hongkunyoo/jupyterflow/docs/get-started.md

 ---

-After setup, you can run your workflow with `jupyterflow` on JupyterHub.
-Launch your jupyter notebook and follow the instruction.
+After the setup, you can run your workflow with `jupyterflow` on JupyterHub.
+Launch your jupyter notebook and follow the example.

 ## Run my first workflow